Local Government Act 1888: The bill

 Accordingly, the Local Government (England and Wales) Bill was introduced to the House of Commons on 19 March 1888, by the President of the Local Government Board, Charles Ritchie.
-The Bill proposed the creation of elected county councils to take over the administrative functions of the magistrates of the Quarter Sessions courts, that ten large cities should be "counties of themselves" for the purposes of local government and that each county was to be divided into urban and rural districts, based on existing sanitary districts, governed by a district council.
+The bill proposed the creation of elected county councils to take over the administrative functions of the magistrates of the Quarter Sessions courts, that ten large cities should be "counties of themselves" for the purposes of local government and that each county was to be divided into urban and rural districts, based on existing sanitary districts, governed by a district council.
 The county and district councils were to consist partly of directly elected "elective councillors" and partly of "selected councillors", chosen by the elective councillors in a similar manner to aldermen in municipal boroughs.

 The counties to be used for local government were to be the historic counties of England and Wales.
-A county council was to be formed for each of the ridings of Yorkshire and the three divisions of Lincolnshire (Holland, Kesteven and Lindsey).
+A county council was to be formed for each of the ridings of Yorkshire and the three Parts of Lincolnshire (Holland, Kesteven and Lindsey).
 In addition a new County of London was to be formed from the area of the Metropolitan Board of Works.
-This would have led to the creation of fifty-seven county councils.
+This would have led to the creation of 57 county councils.
 The boundaries of the counties were to be those used for parliamentary purposes, adjusted to include urban sanitary districts on county borders within a single county.

-The ten cities first identified to be dealt with as separate counties were Liverpool, Birmingham, Manchester, Leeds, Sheffield, Bristol, Bradford, Nottingham, Kingston-on-Hull, and Newcastle upon Tyne.
+The 10 cities first identified to be dealt with as separate counties were Liverpool, Birmingham, Manchester, Leeds, Sheffield, Bristol, Bradford, Nottingham, Kingston-on-Hull, and Newcastle upon Tyne.

 Existing urban and rural sanitary districts, created in 1872, were to be redesignated as urban and rural districts.
 Urban such districts that straddled counties became destined for the county with the bulk of their population as at the 1881 census, by enlarging the latter.
 Existing rural sanitary districts so straddling were to split on county lines to form rural districts.

 Passage through Parliament

-There were a large number of changes to the Bill as it passed through parliament.
+There were a large number of changes to the bill as it passed through parliament.
 The terms administrative county and county borough were introduced to designate the new areas of local government, while the "selected councillors" became "county aldermen".
 The government withdrew the sections relating to the creation of district councils, which were eventually brought into existence by the Local Government Act 1894.

 Members of both houses made representations on behalf of counties and boroughs, and this led to an increase in the number of local authorities.